rtang03/fabric-es/deployments/app-net/dev/README.md

 # Development Authentication Servers

-This applications runs 3 authentication servers alongside with their own postgresSQL DB.
+This application runs 3 authentication servers alongside with their own postgresSQL DB.

 ***